Praqma/reveals/README.md

 That's it!

+## How to add HTML attributes to your markdown.
+It's all done with standard HTML comment tag like:
+`>>>>NEWSLIDE<!-- .element: data-background-color="#FF0000" -->`
+If you e.g. want to have a red background color to your slides.

 # How to change the themes?

 The current theme is selected by these two lines in the html: